Weighted average cost of capital

 Problems with the Weighted Average Cost of Capital

-The main problem with the weighted average cost of capital is that the cost of equity can be difficult to calculate.
+Difficult to calculate.
+The cost of equity component of the calculation can be difficult to determine.
 It is derived from the rate of return for the general market, the beta value of the stock, and the current risk-free rate.
 All three of these values can vary somewhat by day, so the cost of equity can be considered a moving target.